lorenzomatrullo/Swift/README.md

 # Swift

+This repo is a small Swift learning playground, meant to be read in order from top to bottom.
+Each page focuses on a single concept with tiny, runnable examples, so you can tweak the code and instantly see what changes.

-On macOS, open the `Swift.playground` directly in Xcode.
-Each topic below links to a playground page with focused examples.
+On macOS, open the `Swift.playground` directly in Xcode and use the sidebar to move through the topics.

 ## Learning Path